darktable-org/luadocs/content/lua.api.manual/darktable/darktable.configuration.md

 `string`

-The name of the directory where darktable will store its mipmaps.
+The name of the directory where darktable caches objects.

 # darktable.configuration.api_version_major